kyrelldixon/microblog/README.md

       3. `flask db upgrade`
           - Runs migration script which makes changes to database
           - Can also use `downgrade` to go back to earlier states
+   - You can use Flask-Alchemy to [query](http://flask-sqlalchemy.pocoo.org/2.3/queries/) records in the database
+   - Shell Context